 Specific Skills Necessary to Work With Dogs

 These are the most critical skills and abilities for people who hope to work with dogs professionally.

 Basic Dog Handling and Training Skills

 All canine professionals should be comfortable working with dogs in a hands-on capacity.
-Their skill set should include basic obedience, operant conditioning training techniques, and handling.
+Their skill set should include the following.